Flo-wanjiku/Flo-wanjiku/README.md

 - **Excel**: Utilizing advanced functions and pivot tables for data analysis.
 - **Python**: Performing data manipulation and analysis with libraries like Pandas and NumPy.

-🌱 Currently learning more about machine learning and data storytelling!
+🌱 Currently learning more about visualizations and data storytelling!

 📫 Feel free to reach out for collaboration or discussions on data analytics!